 Now that you’ve got the knowledge of things to keep an eye out for when deciding what used gear you should buy, the natural next question is where to find it?

-- Local Gear Shops: Not only is supporting local a great idea, but most of these gear shops will have used or demo sales and sections.
+Local Gear Shops: Not only is supporting local a great idea, but most of these gear shops will have used or demo sales and sections.
+Check out Wonderland Gear Exchange in Fremont, Superior Seconds in Issaquah, Ascent Outdoors in Ballard, or Rambleraven in Spokane.

-- Thrift Stores: One luxury of Pacific Northwest living is finding quality outdoor gear at thrift stores like Goodwill.
+Thrift Stores: One luxury of Pacific Northwest living is finding quality outdoor gear at thrift stores like Goodwill.
 The locals can donate some pretty sweet used gear!
+Even stores such as the Salvation Army could sell these products for really low prices.
+It’s all about going out there and looking for them.

-- Online: Of course online shopping is an option!
-Websites like Facebook Marketplace, Craigslist, OfferUp and others are a great place to start.
+However, if you are not aware of the sites to visit, you can check out Facebook Marketplace, Craigslist, the Shoppok site, OfferUp, and others as they are known to be great places to shop.
 Just make sure you see the gear in person and check all the concerns discussed above before any financial transaction occurs.

 What about buying used helmets?